 - Reduce the number of mandated benefits that insurers are required to cover.
-Empowering consumers to choose which benefits they need is effective only if insurers are - Reallocate the majority of Medicaid spending into simple vouchers for low-income individuals to purchase their own insurance.
+Empowering consumers to choose which benefits they need is effective only if insurers are able to fill these needs. - Reallocate the majority of Medicaid spending into simple vouchers for low-income individuals to purchase their own insurance.
 An income-based sliding scale voucher program would eliminate much of the massive bureaucracy needed to implement today's complex and burdensome Medicaid system.
-It would also produce considerable cost savings.
+It would also produce considerable cost savings. - Eliminate unnecessary scope-of-practice laws and allow non-physician health care professionals to practice to the extent of their education and training.
+Retail clinics have shown that increasing the provider pool safely increases competition and access to care-empowering patients to decide from whom they receive their care. - Reform tort liability laws.
+Defensive medicine needlessly drives up medical costs and creates an adversarial relationship between doctors and patients.